 *** NOTE: This part is obsolete and no longer available. ***

 .
 You create and debug the strategy on your computer and then download it to the PAC, where it runs independently.
-The controller has 32 MB of RAM and can run up to 16 PAC Control flowcharts at once (many more can be included in the strategy).

 All I/O point and strategy variable data is available for secure access using the built-in HTTPS server and RESTful API, with data delivered in JSON format.
 For complete API documentation and steps for getting started, see developer.opto22.com

 .
 In addition, two Node-RED nodes are available.
 Note that minimum firmware R9.5a